mulesoft-labs/mql/README.md

 query context which has a method called getUserInfo() which takes a twitter user id.
 It then joins the result of this method call into a new object called "twitterInfo" which can be used in the select statement.

+If you do a join, they happen asynchronously via an Executor.
+You can specify the number of threads you wish to use to do the join (i.e. the number of rows you want to process simultaneously) via the async keyword.
+E.g. this will use 10 threads to do the join:

+    from people as p
+       join twitter.getUserInfo(p.twitterId) as twitterInfo async(10) ...

+You can also control when the join happens via the on keyword:

+    from people as p
+       join twitter.getUserInfo(p.twitterId) as twitterInfo on p.twitterId ...

+This will ensure the join happens only when there is a twitterId property on the person.

 Using MQL in Mule
 =================